egor-tensin/setup-clang/README.md

 This GitHub action sets up Clang & LLVM in your workflow run.

-1. Installs either 32-bit or 64-bit Clang & LLVM on either Ubuntu, Windows or Cygwin.
+1. Installs either 32-bit or 64-bit Clang & LLVM on either Ubuntu or Windows.
 2. Specify a version to install using the `version` parameter.

 Use it in your workflow like this: